opengeospatial/ogcapi-records/README.md

 In all search cases, the response format is determined using standard [HTTP content negotiation](https://restfulapi.net/content-negotiation/).

 Records are returned in pageable chunks, with each response containing a `next` link pointing to the next set of response records.
-The core API specification supports a basic set of filters roughly analogous to the [OpenSearch](https://github.com/dewitt/opensearch) and OGC OpenSearch Geo (https://portal.opengeospatial.org/files/?artifact_id=56866) query parameters.

 ### Local resources catalog